63days/Transglot/README.md

 ## Test
 `python test.py`

 I attached a checkpoint of trained model.
+It runs the uploaded model.
+If you want to test your own trained model, you should edit a sub_dir path in test.py.
+For more details, please refer to comments in that.

 trained model: embedding_dim=100, hidden_dim=256, attn_layers=1, num_heads=1, pc_encoder_type=pn